pdp10/simqueue/readme.txt

   1) In this model, the time is expressed in minutes.
   2) When a user leaves the service (Go Away) another is served.
   3) An exponential stochastic variable for input time:
-     	When I ask you the averange number of users per hour, the program convert this number (user/hour) in the averange number of users per minute (user/minute).
-Also, it gives you the averange time of arrive of a new user (a).
-This helps you to examine that (a) is the expected value for the first column: where T  is the actual time,
+     	When the average number of users per hour is requested, the program converts this number (user/hour) in the average number of users per minute (user/minute).
+Also, it computes the average time of arrival of a new user (a).
+This allows to examine that (a) is the expected value for the first column: where T  is the actual time,
 			n  is the capacity of the queue, t(k) is the time function that returns the time distance from the user_k to the user_(k-1),